-According to the 2022 SP Global Multi-cloud Survey, 95% of businesses chose at least two cloud providers.
+According to the recent report by SP Global Multi-cloud Survey, 95% of businesses chose at least two cloud providers.
 This implies that organizations are moving forward with a multi-cloud strategy.
-Let’s get started and discuss more about multi cloud deployment and how you can leverage them in 2023.
+Let’s get start and discuss more about multi cloud deployment and how you can leverage them in 2023.

 What is a multi-cloud strategy?